 Also, as there are specific games for these skates, what is there to worry about?

 c) Ice/Rink Hockey Skates: This is a completely different design of hockey skates, and as per the name, these are made for dealing with iced floors, not the regular ones.

 These skates have blades beneath them rather than wheels.
 The blades have significant curves at both ends, which makes turning and rotating a lot easier.

-Also, the blades are required to sharpen time to time for getting a constant performance.
+Also, the blades are required to sharpen from time to time for getting a constant performance.
 Other than the blades, the shoe design is quite similar to other professional sporting skates.

 Types of Indoor Skates

-a) Rink: Mostly come with low cut boots, which gives more speed to it for practicing faster movement.
+a) Rink: Mostly come with low-cut boots, which gives more speed to it for practicing faster movement.
 They do not have all the features of a professional skating shoe, but good enough to get you started, and keep you on regular practicing.

-b) Recreational: these skates have high heeled boots.
+b) Recreational: these skates have high-heeled boots.
 And as we have learned before, heeled boots ensure more balance rather than speed, these skates are used for recreational purposes like dances and rhythms.